 - Spatial pattern: a space-based narrative with events laid out on different spots on stage

 - Climactic pattern: Importance-based narrative with events organized from least important to most important

 For more structures check out this article:

 The fifth way to own a room is to improvise well.
 Charming with your spontaneity and wit is a great way to get and hold people’s attention.
 This is the hardest way because it takes a lot of practice to be a good improviser.
 However, working in this area will help all the other areas.

-One of the fastest ways to build your ability to own any room is to take public speaking training.
+One of the fastest ways to build your ability to own any room is to take a public speaking training.
 You can randomly pick up techniques here and there, but if you want to learn how to attract and keep attention systematically, then you need to train for it.

-Take training on delivery, storytelling, presentation structure and impromptu speaking and start building your skills.
+Take training on delivery, storytelling, presentation structure, and impromptu speaking, and start building your skills.

 To own the room is to command your audience’s attention and action from beginning to end.